The Walking Dead (TV series): Marketing

 The Walking Dead debuted during the same week in 120 countries.
 As part of an expansive campaign to advertise and heighten anticipation for the premiere, AMC and Fox International Channels coordinated a worldwide zombie invasion event on October 26, 2010.
-The stunt involved invading 26 major cities within a 24-hour period, starting with Taipei and Hong Kong, and ending in Los Angeles for the U.S. premiere.
+The stunt involved invading 26 major cities within a 24-hour period, starting with Taipei and Hong Kong, and ending in Los Angeles for the American premiere.

-The series's official website released, just prior to the San Diego Comic-Con in 2010, a motion comic based on Issue No. 1 of the original comic and voiced by Phil LaMarr.
+The series's official website released, just prior to San Diego Comic-Con in 2010, a motion comic based on Issue No. 1 of the original comic and voiced by Phil LaMarr.
 The site also posted a making-of documentary primarily about the first episode, as well as a number of other behind-the-scenes videos and interviews.
 In the documentary, comic series creator and television series executive producer Robert Kirkman, as well as artist Charlie Adlard, say they are pleased with how faithful the series is to the comic and remark on the similarities between the actors and the comic's original character drawings.

 Action figures of characters from the series were created for release in November 2011 and have continued throughout the years with eight line-ups.
 The figures, which are manufactured by McFarlane Toys, are designed to resemble the actors on the series.
 Figures created to resemble the characters as drawn in the comic book were released in September 2011.
 In December 2020, it was announced by AMC that Chris Hardwick would host a special for the show featuring the appearances of various cast members, titled The Walking Dead Holiday Special, to promote the show and "reminisce on the franchise series' past".
 The special was released on December 13, 2020.